 E-mail services for the CSE department are provided by Google and managed by OEC or ITS depending in who you are and what year you started:

-Please see Getting started with Google apps for Engineering for details on using your Google Apps account.
+- Engineering ("@eng") accounts: Getting started with Google apps for Engineering

 "@cs" E-mail aliases

-Some CS people have CAMPUS_USERNAME@cs.ucsd.edu E-mail aliases as well.
-These are partly legacy, but if you desire an address like this OEC can set this up.
-There is a caveat with any campus alias like this however, and that is that mail delivery does have to go through an additional layer of processing (@cs addresses are actually aliases at ucsd, so the mail is first delivered to the campus servers and then sent back out to your @eng account which is served by google) which can, at times, lead to delivery delays.
+You may see that some CS people have CAMPUS_USERNAME@cs.ucsd.edu E-mail aliases as well.
+These are mostly legacy.
+Note that with any campus alias like this, mail delivery has to go through an additional layer of processing (@cs addresses are actually aliases at ucsd, so the mail is first delivered to the campus servers and then sent back out to your @eng account which is served by google) which can, at times, lead to delivery delays.

 New E-mail accounts

 In addition to your campus user name, you may request an E-mail alias be created to give you a more understandable E-mail address.
 Availability of any given name is on a first come first served basis across the list of users for the entire campus.
 Note that adding an E-mail alias does not equal getting a new user name for other services.
-Please send requests for E-mail aliases to email@example.com.
+Please see here for a campus article regarding e-mail aliases.

 The Google mail system does provide some spam filtering.
 Mail sent to your @cs or @ucsd E-mail addresses will have additional spam filtering provided by the campus Ironport spam filtering service.
 For more information on the campus spam services, see: